(4 Minute Read)

 - Understand your current rate plan

-- Optimize solar usage
+- Optimize solar production and usage

 - Install EV chargers, heat pumps, or smart controls